 During the language and admission tests, you will be able to benefit from compensatory and/or exemptive measures: e.g., you will be given extra time for tests and you will be allowed to use extra IT tools.

-Please inform us about your needs and hand in your disability certificate - in person or via fax - to our Advisory Service at least one month before the date of your tests and by the application deadline.
+Please inform us about your needs and send in your disability certificate to our Advisory Service at least one month before the date of your tests and by the application deadline.
 You will be able to discuss with our staff at the Advisory Service office which supporting tools you need and the compensatory or exemptive measures that are most suitable to your needs.

 Please contact our Advisory Service office to discuss compensatory and exemptive measures to take your exams and classes during your degree course.